Cecil Gray (American football)

-Cecil Tarik Gray (born February 16, 1968) is a former American football offensive tackle and defensive end who played for six seasons in the National Football League (NFL).
-He played for the Philadelphia Eagles from 1990 to 1991, the Green Bay Packers in 1992, the New Orleans Saints in 1993, the Indianapolis Colts from 1993 to 1994, and the Arizona Cardinals in 1995.
-He was drafted by the Eagles in the ninth round of the 1990 NFL Draft.
-He played college football at North Carolina.
+Cecil Tarik Gray (born February 16, 1968) is an American former professional football player who was an offensive tackle and defensive end for six seasons in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Philadelphia Eagles in the ninth round of the 1990 NFL draft.
+He played in the NFL for the Eagles from 1990 to 1991, the Green Bay Packers in 1992, the New Orleans Saints in 1993, the Indianapolis Colts from 1993 to 1994, and the Arizona Cardinals in 1995.

 Gray was placed on the injured reserve list by the Eagles on September 11, 1991.

 Graduated from Norfolk Catholic High School in Norfolk, Virginia in 1986.